 6. Westworld (2017)

-Portraying the cunning, sometimes cruel, often vicious, brilliant creator and mastermind of Westworld, Hopkins is mysteriously dark as Ford.
-Westworld is a theme park for adults where replicant humans, robots of sorts, populate a version of the American west where high paying customers come to live out fantasies of being in the old west.
-They can sleep with beautiful prostitutes, shoot down the bad guys, or be a bad guy on their own going after the good guys.
+Portraying the cunning, sometimes cruel, often vicious, brilliant creator and mastermind of Westworld, Hopkins is as mysteriously dark as Ford.
+Westworld is a theme park for adults where replicant humans, robots of sorts, populate a version of the American West where high-paying customers come to live out fantasies of being in the Old West.
+They can sleep with beautiful prostitutes, shoot down the bad guys, or be a bad guy on their own, going after the good guys.
 Ford exerts absolute control over every aspect of his creation, like God.
-But such control can be morally corrupting and indeed we watch him slip into questionable behaviour and finally madness.
-Hopkins was superb in this Emmy nominated performance.
+But such control can be morally corrupting, and indeed, we watch him slip into questionable behavior and finally madness.
+Hopkins was superb in this Emmy-nominated performance.

 Read More: Best Dolly Parton Movies and TV Shows